 - Follow proper setup steps for discovery and assignment of TEC-1 controllers as shown in system control section of this article

-- Connection to Owner PC and network if Canvas user interface control will be used
+- Connection to network and local PC if Canvas user interface control will be used

 After these control, Dante, and AVB network setup steps are complete, you will be ready to send your compiled system configuration to the hardware.